Parliament of Sierra Leone: History

-which conceded the elective principles for colony, with some protectorate representation by chiefs.
+which conceded the elective principles for the colony, with some protectorate representation by chiefs.

 Under the tribal system no other would have adequate title to speak with authority.

 Membership of the legislature was increased to 21 with 3 (three) paramount chiefs.

 From the 21 Members, 11 were appointed by the Government added to 10 unofficial Members.

 Out of the 10 unofficial Members, were 5 Colony Representatives elected from among the educated Creole elites and the 3 Paramount Chiefs from the Protectorate nominated by the Governor.

 This registered a significant development for African representation in the Legislative Assembly.